dfherr/ThreatClassic2/README.md

 **Q: Why am I not seeing other players in the beginning of combat?**

-A: You can not see a monsters threat data before you are on the monsters threat table (i.e. did damage or healed someone).
-This is a restriction of the Blizzard API and can not be changed.
+A: You can not see a monsters threat data before you are on the monsters threat table (i.e. did damage to it or caused any kind of aoe threat like healing or buffing).
+This is a restriction of the Blizzard API and cannot be changed.

 **Q: Is this addon under active development and will get more features?**